“This Apple Cider Doughnut Cake is the most delicious cake I ever made — and I bake a LOT! I could have eaten the whole cake.” ~Carol

 Oat flour has a lovely nutty, earthy taste that adds depth to the flavor of this cake.

-Bundt pans come in all sorts of wonderful shapes and sizes, which is great, except that you never know how your pan is going to work with a specific recipe.
-I like to use this one from Wilton which is a basic, all purpose pan that’s sturdy, nonstick, and a standard size.
+Bundt pans come in all sorts of wonderful shapes and sizes, which is great, but if you only buy one, I like to use this one from Wilton.
+It’s a basic, all purpose pan that’s sturdy, nonstick, and a standard size.
 The simple fluted shape insures an easy release, and isn’t that what it’s all about?
 Click here for details.

 check out the comments for great reviews and variations